nbogie/slack_inactivity_reporter/README.md

    report to.

-5. make a directory called `sensitive` Logs of the API json responses will be saved here for debugging.
+5. make a directory called `sensitive` Logs of the API json responses will be saved here for debugging if you request them.
    This directory is ignored by git.

 ## How to use